 In post-seventh-century Byzantine historiography, the designation Christian was employed as an equivalent of the designation Roman to collectively classify the emperor's subjects.
-The Short History of Patriarch Nikephoros of Constantinople, written towards the end of the eighth century, begins with the following statement on the reign of emperor Phokas (602-610): 'When he had assumed power the situation of the Christians came to such a pitch of misfortune that it was commonly said that, while the Persians were injuring the Roman realm from without, Phokas was doing worse (damage) within'.
-In a similar manner, the same author as well as Theophanes the Confessor describe in their texts the internal armed conflict over the throne between the emperor Constantine V and his general Artabasdus, which
+The Short History of Patriarch Nikephoros of Constantinople, written towards the end of the eighth century, begins with the following statement on the reign of emperor Phokas (602 - 610): 'When he had assumed power the situation of the Christians came to such a pitch of misfortune that it was commonly said that, while the Persians were injuring the Roman realm from without, Phokas was doing worse (damage) within'.
+37 In a similar manner, the same author as well as Theophanes the Confessor describe in their texts the internal armed conflict over the throne between the emperor Constantine V and his general Artabasdus, which

 De XLII Martyribus Amoriensibus narrationes et carmina sacra, ed.
-Vasil'evskij/Nikitin, 63, 6 and 75, 35.
+Vasil'evskij/Nikitin, 63, 6 and upset the Roman realm for three years, as a 'civil war' among the Christians (as our sources put it).38